litl/rauth/docs/index.rst

 Usage
 -----

+If you want to check out the complete :ref:`api` documentation, go ahead.

 The easiest way to get started is by setting up a service wrapper.
 To do so simply import the service container object: